惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 AI Atlas

-A Google spokesperson told CNET that Gemini Nano will automatically uninstall if the device doesn't have enough resources, such as processing power, RAM memory, storage space or network bandwidth.
+A Google spokesperson told CNET that Gemini Nano will automatically uninstall if the device doesn't have enough resources, such as processing power, memory, storage space or network bandwidth.

 "In February, we began rolling out the ability for users to easily turn off and remove the model directly in Chrome settings," the spokesperson said.
 "Once disabled, the model will no longer download or update."